-Valuation Date 12/31/2014
+Valuation Date 12/31/2015

 Inflation 3%

-Salary Increases 4.25% - 9.10%
+Salary Increases 3.50% - 8.10%

 Investment Rate of Return 7.25%

-^{} Salary increases include 3.5% inflation and productivity factor.
+Salary increases include 3.5% inflation and productivity factor.
+Investment rate of return is net of pension plan investment expense, including inflation.

-TSERS currently uses mortality tables that vary by age, gender, employee group (i.e. teacher, general, law enforcement officer) and health status (i.e. disabled and healthy).
+TSERS currently uses mortality tables that vary by age, gender, employee group (i.e. teacher, general, law enforcement officer), and health status (i.e. disabled and healthy).
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
 The healthy mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2014 valuations were based on the results of an actuarial experience study for the period January 1, 2005 through December 31, 2009.
+The actuarial assumptions used in the December 31, 2015 valuations were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.